-The Company defines its segments as those operations the chief operating decision maker ("CODM") regularly reviews to analyze performance and allocate resources.
+The Company defines its segments as those operations the chief operating decision maker ("CODM"), determined to be the Chief Executive Officer of the Company, regularly reviews to analyze performance and allocate resources.
 The Company measures the results of segments using each segment's net revenue and gross profit, as determined by the information regularly reviewed by the CODM.